iniquitybbs/iniquity/README.md

 ## Introduction

-### Some guidng thoughts surrounding the idea of iniquity 3
+### Some guiding thoughts surrounding the idea of iniquity 3

 I want this to be something a typical sysop can use, yes, I also want it to be something a modder/programmer will love.
 But also, someone should be able to create an entirely new terminal style application with it if they wanted.
 To only use iniquity 3 for the development of a legacy style bbs would be a real waste of its potential. @ispyhumanfly